-With this recipe for cut out Christmas cookies, nothing can go wrong: The butter cookies to cut out are an absolute classic and are guaranteed to succeed!
+With this Christmas cookie recipe, nothing can go wrong: The butter cookies to cut out are an absolute classic and guaranteed to succeed!

-With our cookie dough for butter cookies, the classic Christmas bakery recipe is sure to succeed.
-Perfect for baking with children or for last-minute baking.
+Are you looking for a good, easy Christmas cookie recipe for cutting out?
+Here it is!
+With our cookie dough for butter cookies, this Christmas baking classic is sure to succeed - perfect for baking with kids or last-minute baking.

 Taste and Occasion